-Ffarwel is a poem that comes from a book of local songs collected by Ieuan Wyn, a local bard and historian; songs that have been written by local people of the centuries.
+Ffarwel is a poem that comes from a book of local songs collected by Ieuan Wyn, a local bard and historian; songs that have been written by local people over the centuries.
 It is about a quarry man leaving the quarry for the last time.
-Features the Penrhyn Male Voice Choir.
+The track features the Penrhyn Male Voice Choir.

 Δστεριυ / Asteri Mou

 It means "My Star" in the Greek language.
 This is a very simple song about wishing for the qualities in someone, that love you crave, and then it comes to you when you least expect it.

 - *** Winner of Best Album - BBC Radio 2 Folk Awards *** Listen again ...or watch on iPlayer BBC Radio 2 Folk Awards (UK)

 - 9Bach: Why Welsh folk music will never be the same again...
 Read the full article....
 The Telegraph (UK)

 - * * * * Mooi en verrassend album.
 (Beautiful and surprising album.)
 Written In Music (The Netherlands)

 - The Guardian review of WOMAD 2014 **** ...9Bach matched cool female vocals against harp, guitar, electronics and a pounding rhythm section.
 The Guardian (Robin Denslow, from WOMAD UK 2014) (UK)